High school students would no doubt file the latest research from Common Sense Media under “Captain Obvious.”

 ‘My Feelings Get the Best of Me’

-Kashish Arora, 16 and a rising senior at Greenwood High International School in Bangalore, India, admits that her phone has become a non-negotiable part of her nighttime routine.
-“Despite all of the quarrels I have had with my parents regarding the matter, my phone has become an essential part of my life,” says Arora, who uses her mobile to do everything from learning Spanish, reading books and watching Netflix, to scrolling through her favorite social media feeds.
+Kashish A., 16 and a rising senior at Greenwood High International School in Bangalore, India (and a past competitor and regional finalist in our Wharton Global High School Investment Competition), admits that her phone has become a non-negotiable part of her nighttime routine.
+“Despite all of the quarrels I have had with my parents regarding the matter, my phone has become an essential part of my life,” says Kashish, who uses her mobile to do everything from learning Spanish, reading books and watching Netflix, to scrolling through her favorite social media feeds.
 “It has transformed into a need more than a desire.
 I get into bed around 11:30 p.m. and I stay on my phone for about an hour, sometimes even more…I do strongly feel that phones interfere with my sleep schedule, and although I am self aware of the problem, not using my phone in the night creates an uneasiness within me.
 The feeling of not being aware of your surroundings or missing out on an event while you sleep is terrible.
 In spite of me being conscious of the fact that this isn’t worth losing sleep over, my feelings get the best of me.”

 Tech companies are taking up the challenge of improving digital well-being, largely under pressure.
 Common Sense, the same company that wrote the “Screens and Sleep” report, held a conference last week in San Francisco to discuss solutions for what they consider to be the harmful technology craze.